-- The Mutual funds are beneficial for investors as they offer a wide selection of actively managed funds, whereas ETF appeal to investors as they go on to track market indexes
+- Mutual funds are beneficial for investors as they offer a wide selection of actively managed funds, whereas ETF appeals to investors as they go on to track market indexes.

-- The Mutual funds are actively managed, while ETFs are passively managed investment options
+- Mutual funds are actively managed, while ETFs are passively managed investment options.

-Both Mutual Funds as well as ETFs come with anywhere from 100 to 3000 different individual securities within the fund.
+Both Mutual Funds and ETFs come with anywhere from 100 to 3000 different individual securities within the fund.
 Both these investments are primarily regulated by the three principal securities laws that came into force after the market crash of 1929 (USA).

 - Securities Act of 1933 (USA)

 - Securities and Exchange Act of 1934 (USA)

 Both these investment products are built from the same pooled fund concept.
 The same principle securities laws also regulate them.

 Moreover, income from Mutual Funds and ETFs are taxable.
 Investors need to pay either the short-term or long-term capital gains tax when they sell their shares for a profit.

 Plus, investors need to pay taxes on any dividends they receive from their holding of Mutual Funds and ETFs.